Rmgs123/WebLab4/README.md

 This is a web application development project that is based on _Vue_ and _Electron_ using JavaScript.
 Django REST Framework (DRF) was used to provide a secure and easy-to-maintain backend.
 The interface uses HTML5, CSS3 and JavaScript.
 The application follows best practices, including clear separation of tasks, modular design and version control using Git, creating a reliable and scalable framework for web development. 🚀

 ## **Our Idea:**
 We made a game in the **Bullet Hell** genre.
-The main idea for the gameplay is the generation of "lasers" with different patterns of hanging
+The main idea for the gameplay is surviving randomly generated _lasers_ with different patterns of striking.

 ## **Current Functionality (~15 main code commits):**
 - Registration and Login